desty2k/QRainbowStyleSheet/.github/ISSUE_TEMPLATE.md

 ### Describe Your Environment

-Please, report the output of the command (from v2.6+) or fill the information below:
+Please, report the output of the command or fill the information below:

-`$ qdarkstyle --all`
+`$ qrainbowstyle --all`

 Or use the helpdev if you have